David Davies Memorial Institute

 The David Davies Memorial Institute of International Studies, also referred to as the David Davies Memorial Institute (DDMI), is a think tank at Aberystwyth University in Aberystwyth, Wales, United Kingdom.
-Founded in 1951, the institute regularly publishes books, a journal, and hosts lectures annually lectures.
+Founded in 1951, the institute regularly publishes books, a journal, and hosts lectures annually.
 The institute founded the "International Relations" journal (later acquired by SAGE Publications), to which the DDMI regularly contributes.

 History

 The DDMI was established in 1951 to commemorate the legacy of Lord David Davies, 1st Baron Davies and his mission to promote a more orderly and just world through international cooperation, organization, and law.
 In 2001, the institute relocated from London to the department of International Politics at Aberystwyth University.
 The DDMI's research has evolved from efforts to understand important questions of disarmament and international organization to concentrations on security agendas, questions of global responsibility, and the status of the 'individual' in a world system of states.